What is the DustRam® System Equipment?

 He took it upon himself to find a way to change the way the industry was performing flooring removals.
 The DustRam® System Equipment consists of patented and patent-pending tile removal tools for each step of the tear-out process.
 These are used in conjunction with modified, high-performance vacuums to capture the dangerous silica dust created, so it never has a chance to get airborne and contaminate your home.

-I have heard that Tile Removal is a horrible, dusty mess.
 Is it Dust Free with the DustRam® System Equipment?

 Unlike traditional tools and methods used in the industry for years, the DustRam® System Equipment is a revolutionary, new technology developed and proven to eliminate dust at the source.